mlhpdx/email-delivery/Readme.md

 Once you run the scripts, the global resources will be created in a stack called email-delivery-global, and a stack called `email-delivery` will be ready in `us-west-1`, `us-east-2` and `eu-west-1`.

+## Activate SES Rule Sets

+After the first deployment is finished you'll need to go to each SES region and manually activate the rule sets under "Email Receiving" in the SES Console.
+You only need to do this once, when initially setting-up the stacks (not with each subsequent deployment).

 # Features